Hello world!

 Booting the resulting system image under qemu (or chrooting into an i686 or x86_64 target's root filesystem) gives a native build environment for the target, eliminating the need for any additional cross compiling.

 Here's my development blog.
-It started as notes to self about Firmware Linux, and evolved over the years.
+It started as notes to self about Aboriginal Linux (which used to be called Firmware Linux), and evolved over the years.
 (I also have a livejournal, but I don't update much these days.)

 Back when I maintained busybox, I wrote a few busybox related shell scripts.